Thynamite/MKS22X-FinalProject_PvZ/README.md

   - suntimer for every 10 seconds of game time, a sun will drop, needs to be despawnable too oops
   - plant cooldown structure
   - rethinking on how centering would work

+# Sunday June 2nd

+-Joyce
+  -Created a bullet class
+  -Created a timer for the bullets' generation
+  -Added damage function to the bullets, only works on non-moving zombies